SixArm/rust-101/topics/concepts/futures-for-asynchronous-operations.md

 Rust's futures are composable, which means that multiple futures can be combined to create more complex workflows.
 Futures can be chained together to form a pipeline, with each future representing a step in the pipeline.
 When one future completes, it can trigger the next future in the pipeline to begin executing.

 Futures are executed by an executor, which is responsible for scheduling and running the futures.
-Rust provides several built-in executors, including a basic executor that runs all futures on the same thread, and a Tokio executor that uses a thread pool to run futures in parallel.
+Rust provides several built-in executors, including a basic executor that runs all futures on the same thread.

-One of the key benefits of Rust's futures is that they are designed to be safe and efficient.
-Rust's ownership and borrowing system helps prevent common concurrency issues, such as data races and deadlocks.
-Additionally, Rust's compiler provides powerful static analysis and optimization tools that can help identify and eliminate potential issues in future-based code.

-Overall, Rust's futures provide a powerful mechanism for writing non-blocking, asynchronous code that can perform I/O operations efficiently and safely.
-They are a key component of Rust's support for asynchronous programming, and are widely used in Rust libraries and applications.

 Here's an example of using Rust Futures for an asynchronous HTTP request: